datacamp/courses-introduction-to-python/scripts/chapter2_script.md

 fam_height = ["elise", 173, "emma", 168, "mom", 171, "dad", 189]
 ```

-_Notice here that I put in a space after each comma; I did this to enhance the readability of your Python command.
-I'm following the official python style guide here, that ev_

 Now that we have a list that we're satisfied with, let's check out its type with the `type()` function.

 ```
 type(fam_height)
 ```

 The list is an object of the type list.
 This is thus a new Python type next to the strings, booleans, integers and floats you already know.
-I told you before that each type has special functionality built in to work them, remember?
+Remember that I told you that each type has specific functionality and behavior associated?
 Well, for lists, this is also true.
-Python lists host a bunch of tools to subset, extend and adapt them.
+Python lists host a bunch of tools to subset and adapt them.
 But let's take this step by step, and have you experiment with list creation first!

 ## Subsetting lists